mobizt/Firebase-ESP32/src/README.md

-#### Get the matching between data type that intend to get from/store to database and the server's return payload data type
+#### Get the matching between data type that intend to get from/store to database and the server's return payload data type (RTDB only).

 return **`Boolean`** type status indicates whether the type of data being get from/store to database and the server's returned payload is matched or not.

+Data type checking was disable by default, which can be enabled via the Firebase Config e.g. config.rtdb.data_type_stricted = true

 ```C++
 bool mismatchDataType();